HildoBijl/stepwise/shared/packages/skill-tracking/README.md

 The coefficients in the raw data is only based on observations for each individual skill.
 However, skills are linked.
 Given these links, we can find *inferred coefficients* for each skill too.
 If we ask the `SkillLevelSet` for coefficients, it will give us these *inferred* coefficients.
 This is done through

+Links without an explicit correlation use `defaultLinkCorrelation`, which is exported by this package and defaults to `0.5`.

 ```
 const expectedValue = skillLevelSet.getExpectedValue('someSkillId')
 const coefficients = skillLevelSet.getCoefficients('someSkillId')